 Students in the joint PhD Program in History of Art and Architecture and Middle Eastern Studies fulfill all the requirements for the PhD in History of Art and Architecture in addition to the language and area studies requirements established by the Committee on Middle Eastern Studies.

 Each student must demonstrate a reading knowledge of English and a European language (French, German, Russian, or Italian).
 Students must also demonstrate a thorough knowledge of a Middle Eastern language.
 The expectation is that the student learns the languages necessary to teach and work in his or her chosen field, chosen in consultation with their advisor.
 Language requirements are fulfilled by a departmental examination that must be passed by the end of the fourth term.
-The Department of the History of Art and Architecture offers a list of possible fields of study and their required languages.

 Program of Study in History of Art and Architecture and MES

 In the first two years, students must take a minimum of sixteen half-courses.
 Required courses in the first year include "HAA 310—Methods and Theory of Art History,” and one seminar in another period of art history.
 In the second year, students must take “HAA 300—Reading and Research,” and one seminar in another aspect of Middle Eastern Studies.